-These are not just simple words, as it has been proven time and time again that the people behind WordPress have shown that they do listen carefully to their users, and since WordCamp US in December they made 12 Gutenberg releases and were able to close over 1,100 issues which were opened by the community.
+These are not just simple words, as it has been proven time and time again that the people behind WordPress have shown that they do listen carefully to their users, and following the events of WordCamp US in December they made 12 Gutenberg releases and were able to close over 1,100 issues which were opened by the community.

-On a similar note, something that can easily be overlooked due to the major changes that WordPress 4.9.8 brings is that it also continues to improve the foundation set forth by the privacy improvements that went into core earlier this year.
-For example, the type of request that is being confirmed is now included in the subject line for privacy confirmation emails.
-In total, this release has 46 bug fixes from more than 50 contributors, if you want to see all the changes made you can check the official release page.
+On a similar note, something that can easily be overlooked due to the major changes that WordPress 4.9.8 brings is that it also doesn’t stop improving the foundation that is set by the privacy improvements, which went into core a little earlier this year.
+A good example is that the type of request being confirmed is currently included in the privacy confirmation emails subject line.
+All in all, this new release has a total of 46 bug fixes that come from more than 50 contributors, if you want to see all the changes made you can check the official release page.

-With that said, we do believe that the wait will soon come to an end and Gutenberg will be officially merged to the core of WordPress; and even though it might be a hard transition for people who never tried it before it might be well worth it.
+With that said, we do believe that the wait will soon come to an end and Gutenberg officially will be merged into the WP core; and even though it might be a hard transition for people who never tried it before it might be well worth it.

-WordPress improvements are truly exciting, and Gutenberg in WordPress version 4.9.8 is a great opportunity for you to see if your website and yourself are ready for this change and hopefully participate actively by reporting any issues detected to the WordPress team working on the project.
-The whole FastComet team is excited about the new Gutenberg Editor and the ability it gives us users of all skill sets to get online and fully utilize the web in a more personal and fun way.
+WordPress improvements are always exciting, and Gutenberg in WordPress 4.9.8 is an amazing opportunity for you to find out if you and your website are prepared for this change and hopefully participate actively by reporting any detected issues to the WordPress team involved with the project.
+The whole FastComet team is also thrilled about the new Gutenberg Editor and the ability it gives us users of all skill sets to get online and completely utilize the web in a more personal and fun way.

 We would love to hear your take on the Gutenberg tool in WordPress 4.9.8 and your first impression.
 Share your thoughts in the comments below!